top of page

 It is rare indeed that such a well-planned and exciting development comes to the market, especially in an area of outstanding natural beauty and amenity.

-Penedono municipality, in the Viseu district, includes its own castle, towers, fountains, pillories, necropoles, museums, menhirs and many, many dolmens."
+Penedono municipality, in the Viseu district, includes its own castle, towers, fountains, pillories, necropoles, museums, menhirs and many, many dolmens.
+The estate is in the Central Region of the country which is undergoing a sustained rise in tourism and tourism-related development as the hotspots of the Algarve, Lisbon and Porto become more crowded and expensive.